 - Continual supervision in order to avoid danger to themselves or

 - Continual supervision and frequent assistance throughout the day in connection with their normal personal needs, for example help to walk and get about, eat or drink, wash, bathe, dress etc.

 - b.
 They are so disabled or invalided as to be likely to require full-time care and attention.

 The degree of medical incapacity and the expected duration of the incapacity must be certified by a medical doctor.

-A homemaker caring for an individual in receipt of Disability Allowance who attends a special school or workshop and returns home at night will qualify.
+A homemaker caring for an individual in receipt of Disability Allowance who attends a special school or workshop and returns home at night may qualify.

 Child receiving the care must be under prescribed age

 The child(ren) must be under age 12.
 The age limit does not apply however if the child(ren) is so incapacitated as to require full-time care and attention.